parse-community/docs/_includes/ios/local-datastore.md

 ## Retrieving Objects

 Storing objects is great, but it's only useful if you can then get the objects back out later.
 Retrieving an object from the local datastore works just like retrieving one over the network.
-The only difference is calling the `fromLocalDatastore` method to tell the `%{ParseQuery}` where to look for its results.
+The only difference is calling the `fromLocalDatastore` method to tell the `PFQuery` where to look for its results.

 ```objc
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];